apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 Here, every `Island` instance will define a new domain, which will be used to protect access to its properties.
 The method `Island.addToFlock` is said to be isolated to `self`.
 The body of a method has access to all data that shares its isolation domain, making the `flock` property synchronously accessible.

 Actor isolation can be selectively disabled.
-This can be useful any time you want to keep code organized with an isolated type, but opt-out of the isolation requirements that go along with it.
+This can be useful any time you want to keep code organized within an isolated type, but opt-out of the isolation requirements that go along with it.
 Non-isolated methods cannot synchronously access any protected state.

 ```swift
 actor Island {